The Normandy D-Day Tour from Paris

 Omaha Beach

-Omaha Beach was the code name for the main U.S. landing beach during the Normandy D-Day invasion on June 6, 1944.
-It has been nicknamed “Bloody Omaha” and for good reason.
-2,400 American soldiers were killed here on June 6th alone.
+Omaha Beach was the code name for the main U.S. landing sector during the Normandy D-Day invasion on June 6, 1944.
+Nicknamed “Bloody Omaha” for good reason, as 2,400 American soldiers were killed there on that single day.

-Securing the five mile stretch of Omaha was crucial in order to link up the British landings to the east at Gold Beach, with the American landing to the west at Utah Beach.
-The Allies were up against the Germany 352nd infantry division, a mix of green troops who had never seen combat and experienced men who had served on the Eastern Front.
+Securing the five-mile stretch of Omaha was crucial to link the British landings to the east at Gold Beach with the American landings to the west at Utah Beach.
+The Allies faced the German 352nd Infantry Division, a mix of inexperienced troops and veterans who had served on the Eastern Front.

-It took a full day on June 6th, with heavy loss of life to secure just two footholds off the beach along that 5 mile stretch.
-By night fall over 34,000 Allied troops landed at Omaha Beach.
+It took the entire day on June 6th, with heavy losses, to establish just two footholds off the beach along that five-mile stretch.
+By nightfall, more than 34,000 Allied troops had landed at Omaha Beach.

 The Pointe du Hoc

-Pocked by huge craters left by naval bombardment, most of the German bunkers remain.
-The cliff-side battlefield also offers a scenic view of the French coastline that saw some of the war’s fiercest fighting.
+Pocked by enormous craters left by naval bombardment, most of the German bunkers are still intact.
+This cliff-side battlefield also offers a striking view of the French coastline, where some of the war’s fiercest fighting took place.

 The Normandy American Cemetery at Colleville-Sur-Mer

-The 172 acre site is not technically American property, but is owned and run by the American Battlefield Monument Commission.
-Graves are carefully noted on a grid map for visiting.
-Troops unaccounted for are honored on a Wall of the Missing.
-The opening scene of “Saving Private Ryan” was filmed here at the Normandy American Cemetery, while the fighting scenes were shot in the village of Curracloe in southeastern Ireland due to its geographic similarity to western France.
+The 172-acre site is not technically American property, but is owned and run by the American Battle Monuments Commission.
+Graves are carefully noted on a grid map for visitors, and troops unaccounted for are honored on a Wall of the Missing.
+The opening scene of “Saving Private Ryan” was filmed here at the Normandy American Cemetery, while the fighting scenes were shot in the village of Curracloe in southeastern Ireland, due to its geographic similarity to western France.

 The Artificial Harbor at Arromanches